Sean-Green/COMP-2800-Team-BBY-12-SmartCart/ReadMe.md

    Maha Rehal

 To use you:
+   - dont't need to do anything but clone the app to you machine
-   - can simply download and start at the splash page
+   - start at the splash page
-   - OR visit the link below to use the live hosted version Host Link : https://donggyunkim.z9.web.core.windows.net/COMP-2800-Team-BBY-12-SmartCart/splash_page.html
+   - OR visit the link below to use the live hosted version
+   - If you want to develop your own version:
+      + create a free firebase fireStore app
+      + change the firebase_config.js file to match your new app
+      + add an Items collection to the database
+      + add a Store collection to the database
+   Host Link : https://donggyunkim.z9.web.core.windows.net/COMP-2800-Team-BBY-12-SmartCart/splash_page.html